valflrt/smarticles-fork/README.md

 # Smarticles

-A Rust port of [Brainxyz's Artificial Life](https://www.youtube.com/watch?v=0Kx4Y9TVMGg) simulator with some fun features.
+This is a Rust port of [Brainxyz's Artificial Life](https://www.youtube.com/watch?v=0Kx4Y9TVMGg) simulator with some fun features.

 > _A simple program to simulate primitive Artificial Life using simple rules of attraction or repulsion among atom-like particles, producing complex self-organzing life-like patterns._
 >
 > – from the [original repository](https://github.com/hunar4321/life_code)

+It was originally created by [ChevyRay](https://github.com/ChevyRay) and improved by valflrt.

 https://github.com/valflrt/smarticles-fork/assets/49407769/0dd69167-b88a-4c95-a827-3c25fd6ffef7